-We’ll give you the address of the private webpage where people can watch your webcast, either in real time or at their convenience.
-So simply pass the link to anyone who wishes to view.
+We’ll send you a link to the private webpage where people can watch the live stream, allowing you lots of time to pass it to all those you’d like to invite.
 Any number of people can watch wherever they are.
-We also open a real-time guestbook.
-Afterwards your webcast stays online for a month so people can watch it later.
+Afterwards your webcast video stays online for a month as a recording, so people can watch it later.
 It’s also available to download and keep.
-Plus we ask viewers to check in, so we can send you a list of people who watched.
+And as well as telling you how many people were online, we’ll also give you a list of their names so you know exactly who watched.

 Funeral ceremony elements like photo slideshows and video tributes are included in the live stream.
 If you have an Order of Service, we publish a PDF version on the page so viewers can download a copy.

 We create a unique, personalised, private webpage to host each live stream video.
 We’ll send the link when you book, allowing you lots of time to send the link to all the people you’d like to invite.
 The page also contains an online guestbook so people watching can share their own memories and leave messages for the family.
 We’ll publish the Order of Service, Mass Booklet or Memorial Card on the page for viewers to read and download.
 If you’re asking for donations in memoriam, let us know so we can link to your fundraising page.

 CeremonyCast has been live streaming funerals since 2018.
 The experienced team of Stephen Lee and Jason de Plater have a wealth of knowledge, care and skill from backgrounds in Funeral Celebrancy, TV, video production and photography in Australia and the UK.
 Unlike other live streamers from corporate event backgrounds, we have specialised and intimate knowledge of funeral ceremonies.

 We’re trusted as the recommended live streaming supplier by some of Sydney’s leading Funeral Directors and venues.
 And we keep our fees competitive and affordable.

 “What an amazing funeral, I felt I was actually there in the congregation.
 Thank you so much for letting me be part of today.”